Top 5 Bookkeeping Books

 The author is not an accountant but has explained everything in a way that a business owner can understand.
 There is also a website that accompanies the book, giving more examples and a quiz.

-4. The Finance Book: Understand the numbers even if you're not a finance professional
+4. The Finance Book: Understand the numbers

 This book is more about the financial side of the business.
 It breaks everything down into small sections and explains it well.
 It covers budgeting, ratios, cash management and profitability.